Time-resolved observation of magnon splitting into vortex gyration and Floquet spin waves

 Fig.~\ref{Fig_Linear_Response}(c) showed that when $f_\mathrm{rf}$ was tuned to 4.13 GHz the forced mode $\lvert \textrm{rf} \rangle$ was not scattering.
-We confirmed that when the same conditions are used but $f_\mathrm{rf}$ is increased to a value closer to $f_{m=-1}$, the system abruptly transits into a completely different dynamical regime in which the device delivers a substantially larger power at the gyration frequency with profoundly modified spectral features at higher frequencies, including a high frequency comb.
+We confirmed that when the same conditions are used but $f_\mathrm{rf}$ is increased to a value closer to $f_{m=-1}$, the system abruptly transits into a different dynamical regime in which the device delivers a substantially larger power at the gyration frequency with profoundly modified spectral features at higher frequencies, including a frequency comb.
+A similar abrupt evolution happens if the rf power is increased.
 Meanwhile the coherence of the gyration also improves so that higher harmonics of the gyration frequencies appear.
-Fig.~\ref{Fig_Tongue} reports an example of the total power emitted by the gyration (arbitrarily defined as $\int_{10~\textrm{MHz}}^{1~\textrm{GHz}} ||\tilde V(f)||^2 df$) versus the frequency $f_\textrm{rf}$ and power of the drive.
+Fig.~\ref{Fig_Tongue} reports an example of the power emitted by the gyration (arbitrarily defined as $\int_{10~\textrm{MHz}}^{1~\textrm{GHz}} ||\tilde V(f)||^2 df$) versus the frequency $f_\textrm{rf}$ and power of the drive.
 The appearance of the strong gyration signal is accounted for by the well-defined bright tongue which is rather symmetric about $f_{m=-1}$.
 This confirms that the forced mode $\lvert \textrm{rf} \rangle$ scatters into the gyration mode ${\lvert g\rangle}$.
-Such transition was observed in all the investigated devices (i.e. for all diameters in the 200 nm to 1 $\mu$m range) provided the drive frequency is tuned to their proper frequencies. \\ Fig.~\ref{Fig_Frequency_comb}(a) shows that there appears concurrently an additional frequency comb centered about the drive frequency and spanning the values $f_\textrm{rf} + k f_\textrm{g}$, with $k \in \mathbb Z$.
-The sideband $\textrm{SB}^-$ (i.e. $k=-1$) is systematically the most intense one after the (cross-talk dominated) peak at the drive frequency.
+Such transition was observed in all the investigated devices (i.e. for diameters in the 200 nm to 1 $\mu$m range) provided the drive frequency is tuned to their proper frequencies. \\ Fig.~\ref{Fig_Frequency_comb}(a) shows that there appears concurrently an additional frequency comb centered about the drive frequency and spanning the values $f_\textrm{rf} + k f_\textrm{g}$, with $k \in \mathbb Z$.
+The sideband $\textrm{SB}^-$ (i.e. $k=-1$) is systematically the most intense one after the peak at the drive frequency.
 This could have been expected since the scattering of the forced mode into the gyration mode must generate a companion quasi-particle of energy $f_\textrm{rf}-f_\textrm{g}$ to conserve energy.
 We conclude that the first-to-occur scattering mechanism is thus very likely to be: